darshan-kale-dsi/Bank-Marketing-Campaign/README.md

 ## Data Science Institute - Cohort 5 - Team 05 Project Report

-In our team project, we selected the "Bank Marketing" dataset to utilize our statistical and technical skills acquired across various modules.
+For our team project, we selected the "Bank Marketing" dataset to utilize our statistical and technical skills acquired across various modules.
 We embarked on this project with Exploratory Data Analysis (EDA) to evaluate the correlation matrix among different variables.
 On the technical front, we began by identifying and eliminating outliers, performing one-hot encoding on categorical variables, and converting day/month features into cyclical variables.

 ## Members